 According to reports, you’ll be able to play the game as a pacifist and not kill anyone at all, so stealthier players will have a range of options available to them.
 Otherwise, you can go in all guns blazing with an array of deadly weaponry.

+In the first previews for the game, we’ve seen hand-to-hand battles, gunfights and the deadly cyborg Mantis Blades so there’s already a lot on offer for players to explore.
 Further previews showed off laser guns, pistols, machine guns and every other type of weapon you’d expect to see in a game like this.

 Players looking to augment their V will have a range of cyborg-like implants to choose from, with every option adding an ability or strength to V’s arsenal.
 So far, we haven’t got a good look at these augmentations by they’re expected to impact your combat style heavily through the game.